zefr0x/python-fossshield/README.md

+> **Warning** : This repository/project is no longer maintained.
+If you are interested, it's free software under the GPL-3.0 license.

 # FOSS-Shield
 A Python module to display an error message and exit if it was running via proprietary operating system.